Statistical Tests for Replacing Human Decision Makers with Algorithms: Synthetic Data Analysis

-Our data set is unique in that the ground-truth of the eventual pregnancy outcomes are observed and can be used as labels to train machine learning algorithms.
-Ground-truth label data can be difficult to come by in many empirical applications.
-Instead, doctor diagnose information is likely to be more readily available.
-In the remaining of this section we discuss whether estimating a model that predicts the doctors' decisions, e.g. applying a machine learning algorithm to the label of doctors' diagnoses, can assist in improving the FPR/TPR tradeoff of the diagnoses.
+Our dataset contains doctor diagnoses information in addition to the eventual pregnancy outcomes.
+In this section we discuss whether estimating a model that predicts the label of doctors' diagnoses can assist in improving the FPR/TPR tradeoff of medical decisions.
 A model of predicted doctors can be intuitively interpreted as doctors' collective wisdom.
-The collective wisdom of more experienced doctors can also provide guidance to newly practicing doctors with limited clinical exposures.
+The experience of senior doctors can provide guidance to junior doctors with limited clinical exposures.

-In our particular data set, a model of predicted doctors does not appear to improve on the aggregate FPR/TPR pair.
-However, in the following we present several synthetic data examples where a predicted doctor model can provide additional information beyond the diagnose of an individual doctor.
-To begin with, we first note that as discussed in the introduction, the doctors' diagnoses may encode information heterogeneity, or incentive heterogeneity, or both.
-For example, consider a model of incentive heterogeneity, where doctors' decision rules are given by $\hat y_{i} = \mathds{1}\(p\(x_{i}\) > u_{i}\)$ such that $p\(x_{i}\)$ is the correctly specified propensity score, and $u_i$ is uniformly distributed between $0$ and $1$.
-The predicted doctor model, which is given by $\mathbb{E} = \mathbb{P}\(U_i \leq p\(X_i\)\) = p\(X_i\)$, recovers the ground-truth machine ROC curve, even though the aggregate doctor FPR/TPR lies below the ROC curve due to Jensen's inequality.
-It is worth noting that in order for the ROC curve of the predicted doctor model to coincide with the ground-truth machine ROC curve, it suffices for the propensity score of the predicted doctor model to be a monotonic transformation of the propensity score of the ground-truth machine learning model.
+In the NFPC dataset, a model of predicted doctors does not appear to improve on the aggregate FPR/TPR pair.
+However, in several of the following synthetic data examples, a predicted doctor model improves upon the diagnoses of individual doctors.
+Each doctors' diagnosis may encode information heterogeneity, or incentive heterogeneity, or both.
+Consider a model of incentive heterogeneity, where doctors' decision rules are given by $\hat y_{i} = \mathds{1}\(p\(x_{i}\) > u_{i}\)$ such that $p\(x_{i}\)$ is the correctly specified propensity score, and $u_i$ is independently distribution with a strictly monotonic CDF $G\(\cdot\)$.
+On the one hand, the aggregate doctor FPR/TPR lies below the optimal ROC curve.
+On the other hand, the predicted doctor model, given by $\mathbb{E} = \mathbb{P}\(U_i \leq p\(X_i\)\) = G\(p\(X_i\)\)$, is a monotonic transformation of the true propensity score function and recovers the optimal ROC curve.